turingschool/backend-curriculum-site/module1/lessons/datatypes_and_flow_control.md

 * insert
 * join

-# Check
+# Check for Understanding

-What will each line of code below return?
+What will each line of code return?
+Write down your answers, then use Pry or IRB to check your answers.

 ```ruby
 numbers = [5, 4, 7, 9]